 Just like forming a team, choosing a team's project to contribute requires even more insight and wisdom of selection.
 People may enjoy the pleasure of conquering challenging tasks, but will hate the bitterness of failure.
 Hence, a proper difficulty of the projects shall be the first thing to be considered.
 More specifically, the most preferable projects should contain some concepts, languages or technologies that I don't know or do not feel comfortable and easy to use so that I can challenge myself during the development of this project and improve my skills.
 However, the project should not require too much time learning, or have to contribute a lot of time to make this project successful.
 Since it's a development project instead of research, a right amount of time splitting should be carefully balanced.

 On the other hand, excellent leadership, cooperation and mutual understanding can also contribute a lot to the success of a project.
-Hence, when choosing a team to join in, I may find the presence of a skillful leader to be important.
+Hence, when choosing a team to join in, I may search for the presence of a skillful leader.
 If not, I may consider how well those members can work with each other and prepare to take emergency leadership at any time.

 After the team is successfully formed, the experience of software in the past time may be able to inspire team members to settle a proper, even better, development process to follow in order to reach the highest efficiency and quality.